LaurenMBell/pparg/README.txt

-This is a practice project of Lauren Bell's!
+This is a side project of Lauren Bell's!
 It was inspired by a LinkedIn post I saw from Sumaiyyah Fatima* for the ML prediction pipeline, but the structural pipeline was created by me (sort of, it seems like the standard process for molecular docking simulation) and the two were integrated together